-Part 1 of the programme is taught full time over nine months.
-The taught modules of the programme are delivered over the first nine months, which is divided into two semesters.
+Part 1 of the programme is taught full time over nine months, which is divided into two semesters.
 Each semester is of 14 weeks' duration.
 The final two weeks of each semester are set aside for examinations.

 In the week before the first semester begins, you will attend induction events, which provide you with orientation, an introduction to the University facilities, and an introduction to the programme itself.